 Throughput (tokens per second) | 114 tokens/s | 50 tokens/s |

-Llama 3 is nearly three times faster than Llama 3.1 in generating tokens, making it better suited for real-time systems like chatbots, voice assistants, and interactive applications.
+Llama 3 generates tokens almost 3x faster than Llama 3.1, making it more suitable for real-time systems like chatbots, voice assistants, and interactive apps.

 Multilingual and Safety Enhancements

-Llama 3.1 introduces improvements in multilingual support and safety features:
+Llama 3.1 introduces enhancements in multilingual support and safety features:

-- Multilingual Capabilities: Llama 3.1 effectively manages a broader range of languages, enhancing its applicability in diverse linguistic contexts.
+- Multilingual Capabilities: Llama 3.1 effectively handles a broader range of languages, enhancing its applicability across diverse linguistic contexts.

 - Safety Measures: Enhanced safety protocols in Llama 3.1 help mitigate risks associated with generating inappropriate or harmful content, ensuring more responsible AI outputs.